\"Writing.Com

 “‘Hey, Grandpa!
 Cohasset’s in the sixth for five-grand today.’

-“Papa popped from his chair so hard he knocked it over, and nearly me as he pushed me away from his form he was so mad, convinced we were deliberately out to subvert his plans.
+“Papa popped from his chair so hard he knocked it over, and nearly me as he pushed me away from his Form he was so mad, convinced we were deliberately out to subvert his plans.

 “‘What’s so damned special about Cohasset?’ he yelled.
 ‘You two save a horse from a beating one time and all of sudden you think he’s a wonder horse?
 Fat chance in hell,’ Papa cursed.
 He realized the colt was dropping in for twenty-five hundred less than previous starts, but even so, Cohasset was two thousand dollars more than was needed for Diggery.
 ‘Besides,’ Papa ranted, ‘he’s nothin’ but a gawl-danged plodder!
-A worthless bum who ain’t been closer than five lengths in his last dozen outs, for Christ’s sake.
+A worthless bum who ain’t been closer than five lengths in his last dozen outs, for crissake.
 Look!’

-“Papa shoved the form at me, his face turning crimson with anger as he stabbed his finger at the stats.
+“Papa shoved the Form at me, his face turning crimson with anger as he stabbed his finger at the stats.
 I didn’t respond; his mind was made up as he glowered at Moses.
 ‘Are you gonna give me some money or not?’

-“Though I was upset myself, let alone respectful of Papa's temper, I found the courage to challenge Papa and begged him to heed Moses’ advice.
+“Though I was upset myself, let alone fearful of Papa's temper, I found the courage to challenge Papa and begged him to heed Moses’ advice.
 All that time, Moses remained silent, his eyes darting between the two of us, torn between his loyalties versus wariness of Papa’s decision.
 But Papa’s glare was too much as Moses gave in and agreed to retrieve his savings.

 “I hurried over and grabbed Moses by the arm as he turned toward the stalls, and to Papa’s astonishment, I laced into Moses for turning tail.